lefevre-fraser/GME/Doc/README_in.txt

 ----------------------------------
   - Binary compatibility with 11.12.2
   - Fix crash under GME x64 and high memory usage
+  - IMgaProject.ObjectByID fail when there is not object with the supplied ID

 Release Notes of Release 17.10.13
 ----------------------------------